therealklanni/html-css/README.md

 There is no need to use entity references like `&mdash;`, `&rdquo;`, or `&#x263a;`, assuming the same encoding (UTF-8) is used for files and editors as well as among teams.

-The only exceptions apply to characters with special meaning in HTML (like `<` and `&`) as well as control or "i"visible" characters (like no-break spaces).
+The only exceptions apply to characters with special meaning in HTML (like `<` and `&`) as well as control or "invisible" characters (like no-break spaces).

 ```html
 <!-- bad -->